Bunchhieng/Hawkathon/README.md

 ### High level overview
 - Generate QR code with JSON object that have property `name`, `added_date` and `expired_date`
 - Mining data against 17328 recipes in the database and recommend the most highest score (createIndexes) based on name textScore
 -  Each recipe come with url to the review and content website.
 We scrap all the content (except html tag) from the url and feed to the Havenondemand sentimental analysis API.
 This gives sentiment either `positive` or `negative` and the score is range from 0 to 1.
+The range is then used to generate from 1 to 5 stars as shown in the image above.

 ### Future improvement
 - Twilio API to send text when foods is almost expired or amount less than x days.